Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Get Opacity State of Softkey Window

 To get the current opacity state of the Softkey service window, call `tzsh_softkey_global_opacity_state_get()`.
-The Softkey service window will be opaque or transparent depend on the opacity state:
+The Softkey service window will be opaque or transparent depending on the opacity state:

 ```
    int ret;